AlexTeplovCPA/cpa-skills/README.md

 - [**it-contractors-skills**](https://github.com/alexteplovcpa/it-contractors-skills) — preparation workflows for Canadian IT contractors
 - [**ecommerce-skills**](https://github.com/alexteplovcpa/ecommerce-skills) — accounting workflows for Canadian e-commerce sellers

+## How This Repository Fits the Broader System

+This repository is the practitioner-facing layer in a three-repository system:

+- `cpa-skills` — practitioner-facing workflow library for CPAs, bookkeepers, and accountant-adjacent AI users
+- `it-contractors-skills` — client-facing preparation workflows for Canadian IT contractors
+- `ecommerce-skills` — client-facing preparation workflows for Canadian e-commerce sellers

+The role of `cpa-skills` is to make the accounting workflow method visible.
+The client-facing repositories show how that method is applied to specific niches.

 ## Why This Repository Exists

 There is a gap between deep technical accounting knowledge and consistent execution of repeatable work inside a practice.